tak-bro/aicommit2/README.md

 ## Key Features

-- **Multi-AI Support**: Integrates with OpenAI, Anthropic Claude, Google Gemini, Mistral AI, Cohere, Groq, Huggingface, and Ollama for local models.
+- **Multi-AI Support**: Integrates with OpenAI, Anthropic Claude, Google Gemini, Mistral AI, Cohere, Groq, Huggingface.
 - **Local Model Support**: Use local AI models via Ollama.
 - **Reactive CLI**: Enables simultaneous requests to multiple AIs and selection of the best commit message.
 - **Git Hook Integration**: Can be used as a prepare-commit-msg hook.